bminor/glibc/SECURITY.md

-# The GNU C Library Security Process
+# The GNU C Library Security Policy

-This document describes the process followed by the GNU C Library maintainers to handle bugs that may have a security impact.
+This document describes the policy followed by the GNU C Library maintainers to handle bugs that may have a security impact.
 This includes determining if a bug has a security impact, reporting such bugs to the community and handling such bugs all the way to resolution.
-This process may evolve over time, so if you're reading this from a release tarball, be sure to check the latest copy of the [SECURITY.md in the repository](https://sourceware.org/git/?p=glibc.git;a=blob;f=SECURITY.md),
+This policy may evolve over time, so if you're reading this from a release tarball, be sure to check the latest copy of the [SECURITY.md in the repository](https://sourceware.org/git/?p=glibc.git;a=blob;f=SECURITY.md),